uralbash/sqlalchemy_mptt/docs/index.rst

 We welcome any contribution: suggestions, ideas, commits with new futures, bug fixes, refactoring, docs, tests, translations, etc...

+If you have any questions:
+* Use the `Discussion board <https://github.com/uralbash/sqlalchemy_mptt/discussions>`_
+* Contact the maintainer via email: fayaz.yusuf.khan@gmail.com
-If you have question, contact me sacrud@uralbash.ru or #sacrud IRC channel |IRC Freenode|
+* Contact the author via email: sacrud@uralbash.ru or #sacrud IRC channel |IRC Freenode|

 Changelog
 =========